There's No Trick to Good Oral Health

 Tooth Decay Can Be Prevented

-When sugar and starches are left on the teeth for 20 minutes or more, they fuel bacteria which will attack teeth.
-Properly cleaning teeth and choosing healthy foods can prevent tooth decay, gum disease and possible tooth loss.
+When sugar and starches are left on the teeth for 20 minutes or more, they fuel bacteria that attack the enamel.
+Properly brushing and flossing and choosing healthy foods can prevent tooth decay, gum disease and possible tooth loss.

 Tips for Healthy Teeth

-- Encourage children to make good food choices and to eat regular, healthy and balanced meals and snacks.
+- Encourage your children to make good food choices and to eat regular, healthy and balanced meals and snacks.
+Set a good example by doing the same.

 - Choose sugary foods less often.
-When you do consume sweets, try to do so during meals.
-Saliva production increases during meals and helps neutralize acid production and rinses food particles from the mouth.
-The American Dental Association (ADA) has indicated that stickier substances like raisins and gummy bears are more likely to be retained on teeth and less likely to be washed out from all surfaces on the teeth by saliva.
+When you do eat or drink sweets, try to limit them to mealtimes.
+Saliva increases during meals and helps neutralize acid production and rinses food particles from the mouth.
+Treats like raisins and gummy bears are more likely to stick to teeth and less likely to be cleared from the mouth by saliva.

 - Drink tap water instead of sugary drinks.
-Water does an excellent job rinsing the teeth, diluting the acids, and when fluoridated, can actually promote the growth and development of stronger teeth.
+Water does an excellent job rinsing the teeth and diluting the acids.
+When water contains fluoride, it can promote the growth and development of stronger teeth.

 - Choose nutritious snacks, such as fresh fruits and raw vegetables, whole grains, dairy products, meat and nuts.
 Consider chewing sugarless gum, which promotes saliva production.